Do you know what is the first rule when it comes to working from home?

 - Pyjamas as sleepwear

 Ever thought if your simple pyjamas had a history?
 Or who invented pyjamas?
-Turns out, it had quite an exciting one!
+It turns out; it had quite an exciting one!
 The word “pyjama” and the garment was absorbed into the English language during the British Raj.
-It transcends from the Hindi word “pae-jama” meaning “leg clothing”.
+It transcends from the Hindi word “pae-jama” meaning “leg clothing.”
 It also finds its usage back to the Ottoman Empire.
-Fascinating to say the least to know about the history of pyjamas!
+Fascinating, to say the least, to know about the history of pyjamas!

 The British colonials adopted the super comfy pyjamas (we can see why) as an alternative to the traditional nightshirt and continued the practice upon their return.
 By the end of the nineteenth century, the term “pyjama” was being used to describe a two-piece garment: both the pyjama pants and the matching top worn with it.
 This also indicates the history of sleepwear as pyjamas back then were regarded mostly as a nighttime dress code.

-The 1920s was the era of androgynous fashion that worked in favour of popularising the pyjamas.
-The earlier pyjama silhouettes featured a natural waist with baggy legs which was gathered at the ankle in a "Turkish trouser" style.
-The later examples featured straight legs and lowered waistline which was a direct reflection of the 1920s silhouette.
+The 1920s was the era of androgynous fashion that worked in favor of popularising the pyjamas.
+The earlier pyjama silhouettes featured a natural waist with baggy legs, gathered at the ankle in a "Turkish trouser" style.
+The later examples featured straight legs and a lowered waistline, which was a direct reflection of the 1920s silhouette.

-This change could be attributed to the origin of the pyjamas, its very unisex, genderless and classless significance, or maybe the fact that men were the first who allowed it to be freely worn and enjoy its comfort, but in the 1930s, pyjamas soon became a sought after garment by women as well and from all walks of life.
+This change could be attributed to the origin of the pyjamas, it’s very unisex, genderless, and classless significance, or maybe the fact that men were the first who allowed it to be freely worn and enjoy its comfort.
+Still, in the 1930s, pyjamas soon became a sought after garment by women from all walks of life.

 In the 1970s, unisex styling in design was at its peak.
 That’s when the pyjamas became more menswear-inspired after the 1930s.
 Tailored satin pyjamas had been popular since the 1920s but were rediscovered during this period by both men and women.